ogbk/react-audio-player/README.md

 ## Functionality

-- loads and plays multiple audio tracks from user's computer
+- uploads and plays only audio tracks from user's computer (checks MIME type during file upload)
-- continuous audio stream :
+- app plays files one after the other :
-	- when a track ends, the next one starts playing automatically
+	- when a track ends, the next one quickly starts playback
-	- if only one track is selected, playback restarts when track ends
+	- when the last track ends, the first in list is played

 ## Structure - app uses 3 components

 - App => main component
-	- [tracks] => div containing an array of loaded tracks (created as array of AudioTracks)
+	It contains:
+	- uploaded tracks (<AudioTrack/> components)

-	- [new]  => loads an audio track (wrapped in AudioTrack component) When loading successive tracks, you can choose to load track as either first or last in list
+	- [upload button]  => loads an audio track (<AudioTrack/>) When selecting successive tracks, you can choose to save each one as either first or last in list

-	- [clear] => clear list of selected tracks
+	- [clear button] => clear list of selected tracks.
+		App will prompt confirmation before proceeding.

-- MessageFrame => mounted in one of 2 cases
+- MessageFrame => mounted in one of 3 cases
-	- user selects file that's not audio ==> prompts reselection
+	- user selects a non audio file ==> prompts reselection
-	- user selects file when track list isn't empty ==> prompts positioning of new file as either first or last in list
+	- user selects file when track list is not empty ==> lets you choose the position of the new file (either as first or last in list)

-	Both operations can be aborted - an abort div is rendered and enabled whenever MessageFrame is mounted
+	- user wants to clear selected tracks ==> prompts confirmation before proceeding

+	All 3 operations can be aborted by clicking the ABORT button.

-- AudioTrack => selected audio track with the following features
+- AudioTrack => selected audio track.
+  It contains:
-	- name of selected track is displayed
+	- name of track
+	- html <audio/> element for the selected file.
+	- buttons for the following actions:
 		- play previous track
-	- play or pause this track
 		- play next track
+		- toggle play/pause operations
-	- add successive track after this
+		- upload new track and position it right after this one
-	- delete this track
+		- delete track
-	- replace this track with another
+		- replace track with new one

-All operations can be performed while a selected track is playing.
+	All <AudioTrack/> operations can be performed while a selected track is playing.

 ## Linting

 - ESLint `npm run eslint`
 - Sass lint `npm run sass-lint`

+## Static typechecking with Flow

+- Stop flow server `npm run flow stop`
+- Start flow server `npm run flow start`
+- Run flow `npm run flow status`